thomas-melville/myNotes/General/Career_Development/microservices/spring-boot.md

-You can custumize the banner which is displayed on the console when you start the application create a banner.txt file, can be a picture or a gif
+You can custumize the banner which is displayed on the console when you start the application create a banner.txt file, can be a picture or a gif When starting the application there is a **SpringApplicationBuilder** fluent api if you need to build an **ApplicationContext**
+You can register your own listeners for specific application events Your application can get access to the arguments passed when the application is started by creating a bean with **ApplicationArguments** in the constructor
+**ApplicationRunner** / **CommandLineRunner** can be implemented to run some code before your application starts up.
+You can specifiy the exit code which is sent when the application is exited using **ExitCodeGenerator** Properties are available to enable admin features

+## Externalize Configuration

+spring boot allows you to externalize the configuration of your environment so it's easy to deploy on any environment configuration can be stored in yaml, properties, env vars, command line args
+@ConfigurationProperties & @Value are the annotations to use Long list of configuration sources which are in a hierarchial order you van inject random values using the property ${random...} can be int, value, long, string,. .... you can change the default properties files names and the locations . separated and _ separated property names are interchangeable configuration properties can be profile specific application-{profile}.propeties properties can contain keys also

+**There is a lot in Configuration!!!**

+## Actuator, production-ready features

+monitor and manage your application in production HTTP, JMX, SSH, TELNET
+Auditing, health and metrics gathering can be automatically applied to your app just add the dependency spring-boot-start-actuator

+### endpoints

+actuator
+	discovery page for other endpoints (needs spring hateoas on the classpath) auditevents
+	audit event info
+	if spring security is enabled
+autoconfig
+	displays all auto-config candidates and why they were/not applied. beans
+	all beans in the app
+configprops
+	all configuration properties in the application, @ConfigurationProperties dump
+	performs a thread dump
+env
+	exposes properties from Springs @Environment flyway
+	flyway db migrations
+health
+	shows app health info
+	pulls information from HealthIndictors
+		you can implement your own by implementin the HealthIndicator interface info
+	arbitrary app info
+loggers
+	view and modify logger configuration at run time, change logging level
+	POST: {"configuredLevel" : "DEBUG"}
+liquibase
+	liquibase db migrations
+metrics
+	metrics for current app
+	counters (delta) & guages (single value)
+	There is also a PublicMEtrics interface you can implement to expose other metrics or inject a CounterService into your bean and do some incrementing/setting You can export your metrics to a source too, implement MetricWriter & Mark with @ExportMetricWriter it will then be fed metrics every 5 seconds
+		You can export to Redis, Open TSDB, Statsd, JMX mappings
+	lists @RequestMappings
+shutdown
+	gracefully shutdown app
+trace
+	displays trace information, last 100 requests logfile
+	returns the contents of the log file, if it's stored on disk

+end points can be customized
+	disabled, security, id

+you can do global customized
+endpoints.enabled=false

+if Spring HATEOAS is on the class path and endpoints.hypermedia.enabled is enabled you have

+1. a nice discovery page for the end points
+2. hypermedia links in each response

+You can add custom endpoints by creating a @Bean of type Endpoint

+by default endpoints are secured
+	turn off with: management.security.enabled=false by default they are on the same port as the regular traffic

+## Deploying a Sprin Boot app

+### Deploying to the cloud

+PaaS, tend to be bring your own container

+Heroku & Cloud Foundry employ a buildpack approach.
+A buildpack wraps your deployed code in whatever it needs to get started
+	jdk, web server, ...
+	it should be minimal as your jar should contain most of the dependencies it needs.

+#### Cloud Foundry

+default buildpacks if none are specified java buildpack has excellent support for Spring command line client which allows you to push directly to your deployment.
+	make sure and log in first :-) metadata & service connection info are exposed to the app as environment variables, 12 factor-app config!

+#### Heroku

+Procfile in Heroku
+Recommends using git hooks to push code out to production

+#### OpenShift

+Redhat public & enterprise PaaS
+Recommends using git hooks used to trigger launching hooks provided by openshift service connection information provided as env vars again

+#### AWS

+Lots of options in AWS:
+	Elastic Beanstalk
+	Code Deploy
+	OPS Works
+	Cloud Formation
+	Container Registry

+Simplest model is Elastic Beanstalk
+Elastic Beanstalk environments run an nginx instance on port 80 to proxy the actual application

+#### Google Cloud

+Easiest option is App Engine
+app.yml file required in the repo and push jar using the maven plugin

+### Installing Spring boot applications

+as well being able to execute java -jar it is also possible to make a fully executable app for unix systems can be registered with init.d / systemd all it takes is an extra setting in the configuration section of the spring-boot-maven-plugin
+	<executable>true</executable>
+you can then run your jar like any script, ./application.jar tested on CentOS & Ubuntu

+symlink the jar to init.d to support start/stop/restart/status
+example: sudo ln -s /var/myapp/myapp/jar /etc/init.d/myapp

+the service is started as the user who owns the file pids are tracked writes console logs to /var/log/<myapp>.log

+be careful doing this, there are security implications ownership of jar file, shells in executing jar, ...

+startup script is totally customizable from the spring-boot-maven-plugin other information cab be customized in a .conf file beside the jar

+## Spring Boot Cli

+quickly develop with Spring boot application with groovy, bootstrap new applications, write your own commands

+<set environment variables> spring run <groovy script> -- arguments

+Spring can "grab" some dependencies based on what it sees in the groovy script you're running it can grab dependencies based on the name
+	refers to Springs own dependency tree for specific version it uses the .m2/settings.xml to resolve dependencies you can specify your own bom in the groovy script using the @DependencyManagementBom a lot of import statements can be left out for unit testing junit & spock are available by default so import statements aren't needed

+spring run, run one or more groovy script which are your app spring test, run the tests with the groovy script spring jar, to package your app into an executable jar spring init, create a new spring boot project
+	you can specify lots:
+		build tool
+		gav
+		spring-boot dependencies
+		java version
+spring shell, spring integrated shell to run commands spring install, you can add extensions to the cli for example spring cloud cli spring uninstall, uninstall the above extensions

+## Build Tool plugins

+for Maven & Gradle

+### Spring boot maven plugin

+provides spring support in maven package and run applications in place

+specify execution and goal, repackage, to make it run during the package stage

+once its included it will try to rewrite archives to make the executable your existing jar will be enhanced by spring during the package phase You can specify the main class 3 ways
+	configuration option
+	Main-class attribute in the manifest
+	let spring look for a static void main method

+if the jar is to be deployed in an external container then the dependency needs to be marked provided

+### Other build tool plugins

+gradle, provides the same support as the maven plugin AntLib, provides basic support for the Apache Ant build tool

+## Create your own ...

+### FailureAnalyzer

+intercept exceptions and turn them into human readable messages